QuorumDMS/server-code-challenge/README.md

 ## Challenge Directions

 1. Make a private fork the repo and work on your fork
-2. Complete the code to achieve described task
+2. Complete the code to achieve the described task
-3. Complete a small technical write up describing what you did
+3. Complete a small technical write up describing what you did, in `./description.md`
-4. Add @matt-forster to the private fork and email matt@autovance.com with your completion.
+4. Add **@matt-forster** to the private fork and email matt@autovance.com with your completion.

 ### Challenge Description